flike/kingbus/README.md

 * Kingbus allows us to horizontally scale our slaves without fear of overloading the network interface of the master

-* Kingbus can also be used to avoide deep nested replication on remote sites, with kinbus you don't need e deeply nested replication.
+* Kingbus can also be used to avoide deep nested replication on remote sites, with kingbus you don't need e deeply nested replication.

 * The size of the binlog storage space on the Master can be reduced, and store the binlog in kingbus.